Picture this situation.

 1. Start With a Single Project

-A common mistake new PMs do is to take on too many projects at once.
+A common mistake new PMs make is to try to handle multi-project management before they’ve developed their methodologies.
 They juggle multiple projects only to crumble at the end due to stress and overwork.

 There are better ways to impress your superiors than to stretch yourself thin.
 Take on one project at a time and aim to develop yourself.
 Focus on delivering results and closing projects successfully.